This Double Chocolate Nutella Toffee Skillet Brownie will make you swoon and drool with ultra soft, extra chocolatey batter and full of toffee pieces!

 How many eye primers will I have to go through before I find the perfect one?
 Urban Decay feels like acid on my eye lids, Sonia Kashuk feels like putting on plaster, and NP works enough, but it definitely lackluster.
 HALP.

 All Monday’s should begin with a double chocolate Nutella toffee skillet brownie.
+It definitely calls for a skillet brownie.

 There aren’t many things that render a grown woman speechless, but this brownie is definitely on the list of things to do it.
 And my speechlessness was validated by my best friend, when dove spoon first into the skillet like two lions over a brownie zebra.
 It was mayhem.
 Then naturally, we washed it all down with a bottle of wine.
 Classy.